phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_from_source_github.rst

 .. note::

-   - For information on the Yocto layers, see `Qualcomm Linux metadata layers and descriptions <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/platform_software_features.html#qualcomm-linux-metadata-layers-overview>`__.
+   - For more information on the Yocto layers, see `Qualcomm Linux metadata layers <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27/qualcomm_linux_metadata_layers_overview.html#qualcomm-linux-metadata-layers>`__.

    - For information on building the ``meta-qcom-extras`` add-on layer and select firmware sources, see :doc:`Build with GitHub using firmware and extras <build_addn_info>`.